 Kareemah Bush

 Kareemah Bush is a seasoned healthcare professional with nearly two decades of experience supporting clinical operations, administrative leadership, and community-centered care across the Greater Philadelphia region.
-She currently serves as a Senior Administrative Assistant and Office Coordinator at Fox Chase Cancer Center, where she provides high-level support to executive leadership, coordinates complex projects and events, and drives operational efficiency through the implementation of Lean Six Sigma processes.
-Her work has contributed to measurable cost reductions, improved reimbursement workflows, and streamlined operations aligned with organizational goals.
+She currently serves as Senior Administrative Assistant and Office Coordinator at Fox Chase Cancer Center, providing high-level support to executive leadership while coordinating complex projects and events.
+In this role, she drives operational efficiency through the implementation of Lean Six Sigma methodologies, contributing to measurable cost reductions, improved reimbursement workflows, and streamlined operations aligned with organizational objectives.

-Kareemah holds a Bachelor of Science in Health Care Administration and Management from the University of Phoenix and is completing her Master of Business Administration.
-She is deeply committed to service beyond the workplace and actively volunteers with organizations focused on civil rights, community improvement, diversity, equity, and inclusion, housing, and poverty alleviation.
-Known for her people-first leadership style, operational acumen, and dedication to continuous learning, Kareemah brings both compassion and strategic insight to every role she undertakes.
+Ms. Bush holds a Bachelor of Science in Health Care Administration and Management from the University of Phoenix and is currently completing her Master of Business Administration.
+She is deeply committed to service beyond the workplace by supporting organizations focused on civil rights, community improvement, diversity, equity and inclusion, housing, and poverty alleviation.
+Known for her people-first leadership approach, operational acumen, and dedication to continuous learning, Ms. Bush brings both compassion and strategic insight to every role she undertakes.

 • University of Phoenix - BSHA